💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 If you have never used live chat on your site before, don’t be overwhelmed by it and don’t over-think it.
 Just do it…

 It’s easy to get started and control the volume.
 For example, at Databox, we’ve had 700 conversations with people on our website and in our app this month.
 But, when we started, we had just a 100 or so.
 And if we really wanted to, we could have thousands of conversations just with users of Databox, not to mention thousands more conversations we could have with our website visitors.

 The point is: you can start slow.

 Here’s what we did, which also happens to be very similar to what many of the people above recommend:

 Finally, if you’re concerned about the cost of implementing chat – you should be able to figure all of this out for free or at a very low cost!
 Drift starts at free and most of the other tools listed above start at just a few dollars per month.

-When you’re ready to ramp up, here’s the key to maximizing your live chat ROI.
+When you’re ready to ramp up, leverage insights from your lead generation dashboard to maximize your live chat ROI.

 | May 25

 Latest from our blog